BIOARC

 • Modular partitions

-A distinctive feature of the project is the bioregional co-design approach: in each cultivation region, a “Bioregional Weaver” is embedded to incorporate material aesthetics, local identity, and community needs into the development process.
+A distinctive feature of the project is the bioregional co-design approach: in each cultivation region, a “Bioregional Weaver” is embedded to integrate local identity, material aesthetics, and community needs into the development process.
+By collaborating closely with farmers, craftsmen, and local industries, BIOARC fosters regional value chains, reduces carbon emissions, and supports resilient local economies.

-BIOARC aligns with the New European Bauhaus (NEB) initiative and the goals of the European Green Deal, setting new standards for regenerative architecture and circular economy in the construction sector.
+Through its participatory and cross-regional design approach, BIOARC contributes to regenerative architecture and aligns with the New European Bauhaus (NEB) initiative and the goals of the European Green Deal, setting new standards for sustainable and circular construction.

 Project Duration